filswan/multi-chain-storage/README.md

 ### DAO Signature
 - If DAO detects that the file uploaded has been chained, it will trigger a signature operation

-### Unlock Payment
+### Payment Unlock
-- When more than half of the dao have been signed, the unlock operation will be triggered
+- When the deal has been signed by more than half of the DAOs, the unlock operation will be triggered.
-- The part that needs to be paid will be deducted from the locked token
+- The part that needs to be paid will be deducted from the locked token.
-- The remaining token will be returned to the user
+- The remaining part will be returned to the user.

 ## Prerequisites
 - OS: Ubuntu 20.04 LTS
 - Ansible: Version 2.12+
 - Python 3.6+
-- Golang1.16 (minimum version)
+- Golang1.16+
-- Mysql5.5
+- Mysql5.5+
 - [Lotus Node](#Lotus-Node)
 - [IPFS Client](https://docs.ipfs.io/install/)